 - travelers’ samples

 Refer to Regulation 97(1) and (2) of the Customs Regulations 1986.

 Application to Import Privilege Goods

-Any person deciding to import privilege goods shall, if required by the Proper Officer (Customs Officer), make application in writing to the Proper Officer (Customs Officer) at the port of importation giving such information as the Proper Officer (Customs Officer) may require.
-Refer to Regulation 98 (1), (2) and (3) of the Customs Regulation.
+Any person desiring to import privileged goods shall, if required by the proper officer, make application in writing in the approved Form (C. 21) to the proper officer at the port of importation giving such information as the proper officer may require.
+Applications shall be accompanied with the fee of $25.00

 Valuation of Goods

 Customs uses the WTO or GATT Valuation Agreement which means that the Customs value of the imported goods shall be the transaction value, i.e. the price actually paid or payable for the goods when sold for export to Fiji adjusted in accordance with Clause 3 of the schedule to the Customs Tariff Act.
 Click here to access the Valuation Document –https://www.frcs.org.fj/wp-content/uploads/2019/09/Customs-Valuation.pdf